digitaltrails/vdu_controls/Lux-metering.md

 #### Running vlux_meter.py

 Make sure v4l (Video for Linux) and python3-opencv (a computer vision library) are installed.
-Then just run `vlux_meter.py` as a normal python script, It may optionally run from the system-tray (either by passing a command line argument or by editing the config file):
+Then just run `vlux_meter.py` as a normal Python script, It may optionally run from the system-tray (either by passing a command line argument or by editing the config file):